 Unique programs are also offered here, such as Bioinformatics, Eastern European Studies, Finno-Ugric/Uralic language, Forestry, Medieval Studies, Sign Language, and Special Needs Education.

-There are also a very limited number of English courses available at the Masters level.
+There are also a very limited number of English courses available at the Masters level as well as research opportunities for undergrad, Master's and PhD students (funding available, see MITACS GlobaLink funding).

 Students at Hamburg typically take 30 ECTS (European Credit Transfer System) credits per semester.
 6 ECTS = 3 UCalgary units (1 half course equivalent).

 Uni Hamburg also offers great summer programs during the month of July.
 The 2021 summer program will be online and offers the courses below, students can choose one course:

 Particles, Strings & Cosmology (4-weeks)